abel-castro/kudos-box/README.md

 # Kudos-box
 Source code of  [kudos-box.com](http://kudos-box.com)

-At work we have a cardboard box in which we can leave notes anonymously to praise other colleagues.
-It is called Kudos-box and it is and the origin. of this project.
+AAt work, we had a cardboard box where we could leave anonymous notes to praise other colleagues.
+It was called the Kudos Box, and that was the origin of the idea for this project.

-I tried to look for a digital alternative to it and since I couldn't find anything, I decided to create it myself.
+I tried to find a digital alternative to it, but since I couldn’t find anything suitable, I decided to create it myself.

-Well, I probably want to write some code and I was looking for an excuse to do it 😅.
+Well, I probably just wanted to write some code, and that was a good excuse for me to do it 😅.

 Features:
 - create anonymous messages in a box